 On October 21, 2009, the Library dedicated the house to Norman Fiering, Director and Librarian of the John Carter Brown Library from 1983 to 2006 in honor of his instrumental role in making the scholars' residence a reality.
 During his tenure, the fellowship program at the Library was enlarged and invigorated.

 79 Charlesfield has ten spacious bedrooms–six with private bathrooms, four with shared bathrooms.
 In addition, it has a special handicapped-accessible unit on the ground floor.
+You may look at photographs of interior rooms by accessing the Gallery.

 Some Fellows choose to make their own arrangements for housing.
 Some bring family or pets, for example, or may not be able to be booked into Fiering House.